 |14:35||It is Not Just About Measurements, it is about Accessing Demand and Ad Opportunities

-With the number of devices and outlets where consumers can access content increasing almost every day, the business of measuring who’s watching what has evolved from a simple count of basic viewership into a frenzy for increasingly granular information.
+With the number of devices and platforms where consumers can access content increasing almost every day, the business of measuring who’s watching what has evolved from a simple count of basic viewership into a frenzy for increasingly granular information.
 Advertisers and networks today want not only a baseline profile of who’s watching but increasingly why they’re watching, where they’re watching and whether they’re paying attention to what’s on-screen.
 This session will present analytics and examples of how operators and streaming video providers can capture and create more value.

 |14:50||In Conversation: The Twitch Roadmap – The Future of Advertising